rafalcode/wavchudit/README.md

 * pulledl: please run without arguments.
 Requires an mplayer generated EDL file.
 * wtxslice: takes two wavfiles and transfer an endslice of the first to the beginning of the second.
 Slice point - the third argument, no prizes for guessing which the first and second arguments are - must be within the length of the first wav file and is in mins:secs.centisecs format.
 * gsine: this is an elementary sine wave generator.

+# lop.c
+I revisted beglop and endlop as I seemed to be using one after the other, and actually they quite early codes, with the hole wavfile being read in.
+That definitely was inefficient.
+Prb I was just saving time.
+Truth is, you can use `fseek()` ina an appropriate manner and avoid slurping the enitre thing.
+That's all done on lop as is the two timepoint interval were you give the start and end time points to extract a piece of a big file from.